RackunSec/Penetration-Testing-Grimoire/Vulnerabilities/Buffer Overflows/remote-buffer-overflow.md

 ```
 This will give you the output in a new window.
 For me, this new address was `0x311712f3`.

-We also need to ensure that the `JMP ESP` instruction address will not chnage each time the application i started/restarted.
+We also need to ensure that the `JMP ESP` instruction address will not change each time the application i started/restarted.
 For this we will list the modules/libraries used by the application by issuing the following Mona.py search command,
 ```
 !mona modules
 ```
 Then, search for a module which has `ASLR` and `SafeSEH` set to `FALSE`.
 This means that we can safely use the `JMP ESP` address from this module.
-FOr instance, asy the output of the previous Mona.py command showed that `essfunc.dll` had SafeSEH and ASLR set to False.
+For instance, asy the output of the previous Mona.py command showed that `essfunc.dll` had SafeSEH and ASLR set to False.
+Another property to be aware of is `ReBase` which will relocate a module if another module is already loaded in its preferred memory location.
 Then, we could search `essfunc.dll` for the `JMP ESP` instruction with the following Mona.py command,
 ```
 !mona find -s "\xff\xe4" -m essfunc.dll
 ```